missionpinball/mpf-docs/mechs/troughs/two_coil_multiple_switches.rst

 Note that some trough coils use a shorter pulse to pop the ball into the plunger lane.
 However, some machines have gates or rotational devices that need to be active for much longer.
-So having a long pulse time, like ``pulse_ms: 1000`` (for one second) is totally fine.
-However, if the pulse time is over 255ms, then technically that coil is enabled and disabled versus pulsed, so in that case, you also need to add ``allow_enable: true`` which tells MPF it's ok to enable this coil for more than 255ms.
+So having a long pulse time, like ``default_pulse_ms: 1000`` (for one second) is totally fine.
+However, if the pulse time is over 255ms, then technically that coil is enabled and disabled versus pulsed, so in that case, you also need to add ``allow_enable: true`` which tells MPF it's ok to enable this coil for more than 255ms (since 255ms is the maximum pulse time for most platforms).

 In other words, a trough release time of 1s would look like this: